s2l1/Guides/README.md

 # Ronin Dojo Guides

-This out out of date!!!
-Please see the Wiki here https://code.samourai.io/ronindojo/RoninDojo/
+This guide is out of date!
+Please see the new project Wiki https://wiki.ronindojo.io/ and website https://ronindojo.io/

 Ronin Dojo is the RPi4 and Odriod N2 installation variant of Samourai Wallet's Dojo.
 This is not a change to their code or application, rather the installation process modified specifically for RPi4/Odroid.